 As we wrote earlier, the number grade is usually accompanied by a letter that indicates the interior grade.
 An ‘A’ indicates that the interior is in exceptional or good condition.
 A ‘B’ indicates that the car is in average condition, while a ‘C’ displays that it is in poor condition.
 Grades below C show that the car’s interior is in very poor condition.

 The check sheet will also contain what is called a “car map”, which tells you all the information you need to know about the exterior condition of the car.
 It will show the location of any problems or damage to the vehicle.
 Any problems are indicated by a letter and a number.
 The letter tells you what the issue is and the number indicates the severity.
 You can read more about the car map in our “How to Import a Car from Japan” guide.

-Our Guidelines for Importing a GT-R from Japan
+Our Guidelines for Importing a MX-5 from Japan

 - Always demand to see and have the auction check sheet before making a purchase

 - If you can’t read Japanese or the company won’t provide a translated check sheet, get help from somebody who speaks/reads Japanese.

 - Check that the chassis number on the check sheet matches the one on the frame

 - Cross reference the check sheet with other websites

 - Don’t rely on the grade (always check the auction sheet thoroughly)